Learn About Denied Unemployment Benefits in West Virginia

 - Claimant knowingly made false statements or omitted information to qualify for unemployment.

-Unemployment Compensation Benefits Denied After Being Accepted in West Virginia
+Learn About Unemployment Benefits Denials After Acceptance in West Virginia

 In addition to having WV unemployment benefits denied due to an initial disqualification, UI beneficiaries can be denied unemployment benefits even after they receive unemployment compensation in West Virginia.
 For example, if they: failed to register with or report to a Job Service/WorkForce West Virginia Center or American Job Center prior to filing the sixth week of benefits; failed to participate in all reemployment services provided by the Job Service/WorkForce West Virginia Center or American Job Center or failed to report any earnings or other income while receiving unemployment insurance coverage.
 Other violations pertaining to WorkForce requests and failures to accurately report or document pertinent information will also result in benefit denials after the beneficiary has already begun collecting unemployment.